MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2022

+- Benign, Tempered, or Catastrophic: A Taxonomy of Overfitting. [[paper]](https://arxiv.org/abs/2207.06569)
+  - Neil Mallinar, James B. Simon, Amirhesam Abedsoltan, Parthe Pandit, Mikhail Belkin, Preetum Nakkiran.
+  - Key Word: Overfitting; Kernel Regression.
+  - <details><summary>Digest</summary> The practical success of overparameterized neural networks has motivated the recent scientific study of interpolating methods, which perfectly fit their training data.
+Certain interpolating methods, including neural networks, can fit noisy training data without catastrophically bad test performance, in defiance of standard intuitions from statistical learning theory.
+Aiming to explain this, a body of recent work has studied benign overfitting, a phenomenon where some interpolating methods approach Bayes optimality, even in the presence of noise.
+In this work we argue that while benign overfitting has been instructive and fruitful to study, many real interpolating methods like neural networks do not fit benignly: modest noise in the training set causes nonzero (but non-infinite) excess risk at test time, implying these models are neither benign nor catastrophic but rather fall in an intermediate regime.
+We call this intermediate regime tempered overfitting, and we initiate its systematic study.

 - Towards understanding how momentum improves generalization in deep learning. [[paper]](https://arxiv.org/abs/2207.05931)
   - Samy Jelassi, Yuanzhi Li. *ICML 2022*
   - Key Word: Gradient Descent with Momentum.